rileyL6122428/Anki_Clone/PRODUCTION_README.md

 There is a table in the AnkiClone database for reviews.
 The table has columns for deck_id (each review belongs to a deck) and timestamps.
-The purpose of this table is to provide review frequency information for the dashboard bar graph and the deck show history stats.
+The purpose of this table is to provide review frequency info for the dashboard bar graph and the deck show history section.
 This is the only purpose of this table.
-Upon login, a request is made to the review controller that fetches all of the reviews for the front end after deleting all reviews from the table over a week old.
+Upon login, a request is made to the review controller that fetches all of the reviews for the front end *after* deleting all reviews from the table over a week old.
+All other stats are taken directly from a stored attribute on a flashcard/ deck instance, or are calculated indirectly through database queries followed by some data manipulation.

 ###Deck Importing

 The last feature implemented in AnkiClone is public deck importing.
-On the public deck page, users can type in queries and search for decks by name.
-Each new letter typed into the search bar makes a get request through the public deck flux cycle to the database for all decks with names that partially match the query.
-Users can then see a preview of the deck and download any deck they want with a button press.
-For this project, importing simply copies a deck from the public deck table (basically a lighter version of the normal deck model) into the decks table with the appropriate owner_id.
+On the public deck browser page, users can type in queries and search for decks by name.
+Each new letter typed into the search bar makes a get request through the public deck flux cycle to the database for all matching decks.
+Users can then see a preview of the deck by clicking on it in the browser.
+Clicking the download on the following page downloads the deck.
+For this project, importing simply copies a deck from the public deck table (a lighter version of the normal deck model) into the decks table with the appropriate owner_id.
 The corresponding public flashcards are also copied over to the flashcard table.

 ##New Features Queue

 Some features missing from this iteration of AnkiClone that will hopefully see implementation at a future date include:

-* A form for user profile alteration on the profile page
+* User profile modification
-* Send decks directly to other users
+* Direct deck exchange between users
-* An fancy text editor for flashcard styling
+* Fancy text editing for flashcards
-* A timer component to add extra depth to review grading
+* Timed grading (users will also graded on how long it takes to guess a card)
-* A larger Public deck data base that can be searched through with an infinite scroll on the public deck browser page.
+* Larger Public Deck DataBase with an infinite scroll in the deck browser.